giselew/toctoc_comments/Documentation/UsersManual/CustomizingComments/UseAsTyposcriptobjectInA/Index.rst

 Use as TypoScript-Object in a page template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Version 7.4. of **toctoc_comments**  it is possible to add the plugin with TypoScript to a page in order to collect comments or ratings for the page.
+It is possible to add the plugin with TypoScript to a page in order to collect comments or ratings for the page.

 To use this feature you must set optionalRecordId = Pagemode